To attract people back to the air, Delta changes airplane cleaning and interactions with passengers

 Between flights, cleaning crews now pull down the tray tables at each seat and spray the cabin with cleaning chemical from an electrostatic device, covering surfaces more completely than ordinary sprays.
 "This doesn't miss anything," said Craig Hutchison, director of U.S. Aviation, the contractor that cleans planes for Delta at MSP and most airports.

-That process began early this year on international planes, then became an overnight routine across Delta's fleet and is now happening after every flight.
+That process began early this year on international planes, became an overnight routine across Delta's fleet, and is now happening after every flight.

-For passengers, the changes are visible immediately during the check-in, where signage and queues encourage people to stand at least six feet from each other.
+For passengers, the changes are visible immediately during the check-in, where signage and queues encourage people to stand at least 6 feet from each other.

 At the gate, Delta is now boarding passengers from back to front, ditching the complicated procedure that gave priority to passengers with the most expensive seats.
 That change, Lentsch said, happened in late March after a flight attendant sent an e-mail to top executives.